piotrskrzynski1/BoostChatroom/README.md

 cmake -G Ninja -DCMAKE_BUILD_TYPE=Release -DCMAKE_CXX_COMPILER=g++ ..
 ninja
 ```

+You can also try using the build.sh bash script, it executes these commands one by one.

 ## Use Example
 1. Run the server application, type your ip (for example 127.0.0.1 loopback or 0.0.0.0 to enable listening on all network interfaces), and ports (by default text port: 5555, file port: 5556)